pahihu/mumps/manual.md

 Beware it is not a pure MUMPS-1995 implementation which is the goal of MUMPS V1.
 MV1R2DEV wants to be practical.

 ## Features

+#### Adaptive daemon rest time

+By default MUMPS starts up a write daemon per 10 jobs up to a maximum of 10 write daemons.
+The MUMPS engine and the daemons are connected by two
+queues: the dirty queue and the garbage queue respectively.
+Each daemon checks the queues to work to be done.
+By default each daemon polls the queues each 1000ms.
+When you make multiple pages dirty in the global cache and the queue gets full you need to wait for the next poll time.
+Here helps the adaptive rest time, which checks statistics counters in the MUMPS environment and when there are processes waiting for free queue slots it reduces the poll time.
+When the load vanishes it increases the poll time again.
+To query the current rest time between write daemon polls, query the *RESTTIME* system parameter.

+#### Buffered files

+In MV1R2 files are buffered: the `READ` and `WRITE` commands buffers their input/output respectively.

-#### Translation table
+#### Compressing globals

-You could map globals with these feature from one volume set/uci to another.
-This is not new, just the implementation is changed.
-You could have up to 256 translations in the table.
+The *ZMINSPACE* system parameter controls how much space should remain free in each database block when compressing globals in bytes.
+By default there should be 1024 bytes of free space in each block.
+The minimum value is 128 bytes, the maximum is 90% of the database block size of the first volume.

+    SET ^$SYSTEM("ZMINSPACE")=1024 ;Leave 1024 bytes of free space

 #### Device terminator characters

 In a `USE` command you can specify the input terminators with the `TERMINATOR=$C(n,...)` parameter.
 The terminators are **not** restricted to the control characters, any character can be specified.

-#### Buffered files

-In MV1R2 files are buffered: the `READ` and `WRITE` commands buffers their input/output respectively.

-#### Volume syncing

-By default every 300 seconds the contents of each volume is fsync()-ed to disk.
-There is a per volume parameter *GLOBAL_BUFFER_SYNC* which controls the syncing.
-It contains the number of seconds between volume syncs.
-Set to 0 to turn off volume syncing.

-    SET ^$SYSTEM("VOL",1,"GLOBAL_BUFFER_SYNC")=180 ;Sync every 3 minutes
-    SET ^$SYSTEM("VOL",1,"GLOBAL_BUFFER_SYNC")=0 ;Turn off vol sync

 #### Journal buffer